VincentRoyle/environment-sensor-system/README.md

-# Automation & Scripting Project

-This project demonstrates the setup, programming, and integration of hardware components using the **Raspberry Pi Pico W**.
-It is part of my T Level IT coursework and focuses on developing practical automation and scripting skills through hands-on testing, coding, and component integration.

----
 # Environment Sensor System

 This project is a Raspberry Pi Pico W–based environment monitoring system developed as part of a T Level IT Automation & Scripting assignment.